gbmhunter/hg-check/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.3.1.0 2014/04/01 Added statistic reporting to the end of the PowerShell script, closes #12.
+v2.3.2.0 2014/04/01 Warnings in the PowerShell script are now being printed, closes #16.
+Script now continues if no repo-ignore.txt file is found, closes #17. v2.3.1.0 2014/04/01 Added statistic reporting to the end of the PowerShell script, closes #12.
 Wrapped repo-ignore.txt file read in a try/catch statement, closes #15. v2.3.0.0 2014/04/01 PowerShell script now reads repo-ignore.txt file (in the same directory as the script), and ignores any repos which are listed in the file, closes #14.
 Added info about this to README. v2.2.1.0 2014/03/31 PowerShell script now outputs warning messages at the end of program, closes #7.
 Warning messages are now red, closes #10.
 Added info to README about running `Set-ExecutionLevel Unrestricted` before PowerShell script can run, closes #9.
 PowerShell script now checks if merges are needed, and performs them, along with a commit, closes #13.